gagvirus/an-archer-game/ROADMAP.md

 ### Bugs & Improvements
 - Fix portal logic - can somehow use portal multiple times by spamming enter key
-- Add a "isDebugMode" check for displaying collection radius (blue circle)
 - Drop pull acceleration - instead of constant pull speed, it shall start slow and accelerate
 - Loot drops not on the same spot but around it
 - Loot drops a little animation